(949) 407-8904 Mon - Fri 08:00 - 17:00 23661 Birtcher Dr., Lake Forest, California, USA

 PVD vs. CVD: What’s the Difference?

 Physical vapor deposition (PVD) is a widely used thin film fabrication technique.
 When it comes to this phrase, many people compare it to chemical vapor deposition (CVD).
-Although the two phrases literally differ by only one word, the difference between them is actually great.
+Although the two phrases differ by only one word, the difference between them is great.

 Physical vapor deposition uses physical methods, that is, the transformation of the three states of the substance (gaseous, solid, liquid), so no new substances are produced during the manufacturing process; chemical vapor deposition involves chemical reactions, including the consumption of old materials and the production of new substances.
 It can be seen that physical vapor deposition has almost no pollution, so in the current “environmentally-friendly” society, physical vapor deposition is increasingly favored by people.